 Many Remminers are forced to use Microsoft Windows, and often ask for a Remmina version for Windows to mediate the situation.

-Too bad, this is not yet possible as Remmina still depends on many Gtk+/Gdk functions that are not available on Microsoft Windows and for which we would have to rewrite a good amount of code.
+This is not yet possible, as Remmina still depends on many GTK+/GDK functions not available on Microsoft Windows; for which we would have to rewrite a good amount of code.

-End of the story?
-Obviously not, otherwise this post wouldn’t even exist.
+End of story?
+Obviously not, this is not a joke post.

-One of our beloved Remminers, Lewis Donofrio, teaches how to live happily and confortable in a Windows environment, and of course, with Remmina.
+One of our beloved Remminers, Lewis Donofrio, teaches how to make due in a Windows environment.

-For those of y’all who do not know what Linux Subsystem for Windows is, Wikipedia comes to our help:
+For those of you who do not know what Linux Subsystem for Windows is, this passage comes from Wikipedia:

 Windows Subsystem for Linux (WSL) is a compatibility layer for running Linux binary executables (in ELF format) natively on Windows .
 WSL provides a Linux-compatible kernel interface developed by Microsoft (containing no Linux kernel code), which can then run a GNU userland on top of it, such as that of Ubuntu, openSUSE, SUSE Linux Enterprise Server, Debian and Kali Linux.
 Such a userland might contain a Bash shell and command language, with native GNU/Linux command-line tools (sed, awk, etc.) and programming language interpreters (Ruby, Python, etc.).
 When introduced with the Anniversary Update, only an Ubuntu image was available.
 The Fall Creators Update moved the installation process for Linux distributions to the Windows Store, and introduced Fedora and Suse images.